 Pacific salmon migrations through warmer water

-Assuming that other factors are similar to today, such as fishing and juvenile transportation, we projected salmon survival for the 2040s using temperature projections from global climate models (right panel1).
+Assuming other factors such as fishing and juvenile transportation are similar to today, we projected salmon survival for the 2040s using temperature projections from global climate models (right panel, see Crozier et al. 2020).
 Our models allowed the populations to shift their run timing in a plastic response.

 Evolution of migration timing

 Salmon are exquisite at sensing their environment and modifying their behavior in response.
-We, therefore, expect many changes in salmon behavior immediately in response to climate change.
+We, therefore, expect many immediate changes in salmon behavior in response to climate change.

-- Crozier, L. G., J. E. Siegel, L. E. Wiesebron, E. M. Trujillo, B. J. Burke, B. P. Sandford, and D. L. Widener.
+Crozier, L. G., J. E. Siegel, L. E. Wiesebron, E. M. Trujillo, B. J. Burke, B. P. Sandford, and D. L. Widener.
 2020.
 Snake River sockeye and Chinook salmon in a changing climate: implications for upstream migration survival during recent extreme and future climates.
 Plos One 15(9):e0238886. https://doi.org/10.1371/journal.pone.0238886.

-- Crozier, L. G., M. D. Scheuerell, and R. W. Zabel.
+Crozier, L. G., M. D. Scheuerell, and R. W. Zabel.
 2011.
 Using time series analysis to characterize evolutionary and plastic responses to environmental change: A case study of a shift toward earlier migration date in sockeye salmon.
 American Naturalist 178(6):755-773.

-- Crozier, L. G., and J. A. Hutchings.
+Crozier, L. G., and J. A. Hutchings.
 2014.
 Plastic and evolutionary responses to climate change in fish.
 Evolutionary Applications 7(1):68-87.